hlynch/Biometry2020/docs/Week-8-lecture.md

 <details>
   <summary>Click for Answer</summary>
 <span style="color: blueviolet;">
-In explanatory modeling, you only need enough data to “see whats going on” – in essence, you just need to understand the mean behavior.
+In explanatory modeling, you only need enough data to "see whats going on" – in essence, you just need to understand the mean behavior.
 On the other hand, in predictive modeling, you actually want to be able to make good predictions, which means you need to understand the mean behavior AND the variability around the mean.
 Understanding the variability requires more data.
 Also, if the method for testing predictive models is to withhold some of the data at the model building stage, then you need more data.
 </span>
 </details>